HTLV load testing and genotyping

 PCR amplification of the tax gene sequence of HTLV DNA extracted from PBMCs is performed.
 PCR is carried out using generic outer primers in the first round and discriminatory inner primers in the second round.
 PCR products are detected on an agarose gel.
 HTLV-1 , HTLV-2 and negative controls are run in parallel.

-Reports are routinely made as hard copy but can be supplied as an email attachment if required.
+Reports are routinely made as a hard copy but can be supplied as an email attachment if required.
 MDU do not provide clinical interpretation of results but clinical advice can be obtained from Prof. Graham Taylor of the National Centre for Human Retrovirology (+44(0)20 3312 1521).

 - Whole EDTA blood and CSF to arrive (at ambient temperature) at MDU within 24 hours of venesection/lumbar puncture.
 Do not refrigerate or freeze.
 CSF HTLV-1 DNA viral load to be accompanied by EDTA whole blood obtained at the same time point